DeFiCh/defichain.com/content/white-paper.en.md

 #### 3. Decentralized Consensus Mechanism

 Bitcoin Core is using Proof-of-Work (PoW) as the consensus mechanism.
-The DeFi Blockchain leverages the best aspects of PoW, that is, using hashing of the staking node’s ID for block creation while focusing the majority of the consensus on Proof-of-Stake (PoS).
-The major improvement in the PoW mechanism for DeFi Blockchain is that staking nodes can run without investing in high-end servers and ultra-fast bandwidth connections.
-Thus, DeFi Blockchain is creating the potential for easier and faster decentralization of the mode ownership and infrastructure.
+DeFiChain leverages the best aspects of PoW, that is, using hashing of the staking node’s ID for block creation while focusing the majority of the consensus on Proof-of-Stake (PoS).
+The major improvement in the PoW mechanism for DeFiChain is that staking nodes can run without investing in high-end servers and ultra-fast bandwidth connections.
+Thus, DeFiChain is creating the potential for easier and faster decentralization of the mode ownership and infrastructure.

 #### 4. Non-Turing-complete Smart Contracts

 Decentralized financial transactions are implemented through smart contracts.
 For example to ensure that borrowers repay lenders, smart contracts implement the conditions of lending in the code.
-For smart contract development, DeFi Blockchain will be adding opcode support for decentralized financial instruction sets.
+For smart contract development, DeFiChain will be adding opcode support for decentralized financial instruction sets.
 The DeFi opcode complements and works in tangent with the Script scripting language of the existing Bitcoin Core protocol.

 The DeFi scripting language is called Recipe, denoting the language’s role in describing and allowing for decentralized financial contracts.